OfficeDev/office-js-docs-pr/docs/index.md

 localization_priority: Normal
 ---

-# Office Add-ins documentation
+<h1>Office Add-ins documentation</h1>

-Use the Office Add-ins platform to build solutions that extend Office applications and interact with content in Office documents.
-With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Office across multiple platforms, including Office on Windows, Office on the web, Office on Mac, and Office on iPad.
+<p>Use the Office Add-ins platform to build solutions that extend Office applications and interact with content in Office documents.
+With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Office across multiple platforms, including Office on Windows, Office on the web, Office on Mac, and Office on iPad.</p>

+<h2>Test this H2</h2>

 <ul class="cardsM cols cols1">
     <li>